Try planting edible perennials in your garden

 Growing asparagus.
 Photo by Willow Gardeners via Creative Commons License.

-Asparagus.
-It make take a few years before you can harvest the spears from asparagus, but once well-established, your plant can continue to produce for 15 to 20 years.
-How’s that for an investment?
-Many garden stores and catalogs such as Territorial Seed sell asparagus roots that will give you a one- or two-year head start over seeds.
-Plant the roots (or crowns) in well-drained soil, about 8-10 inches deep, in early spring, usually from April 15 to May 15.
-In fact, most seed catalogs and stores sell/ship the crowns in April, and you may have difficulty finding roots for sale after that time period.
+While it may take a few years before you can harvest asparagus spears, once established, your plants can produce for 15 to 20 years.
+That’s a solid investment!
+Many garden stores and catalogs, like Territorial Seed, sell asparagus roots (or crowns) that give you a one- or two-year head start compared to seeds.
+Plant the roots in well-drained soil about 8–10 inches deep in early spring, typically between April 15 and May 15.
+Note that most sellers ship crowns in April, so it can be hard to find them after that.

 Cardoon.
 Photo by knackeredhack via Creative Commons license.

 Cardoon.
-Cardoons are lovely perennial plants that are part of the aster family and related to artichokes.
-Their striking gray-green foliage make them a great choice for low-maintenance landscaping beds; they enjoy full sun, require minimal water and can tolerate rocky, clay soil (perfect for the Northwest).
-Cardoons grow fairly tall, about 5 feet.
-They produce large, purple, thistle-like flowers.
-But unlike artichokes, which are prized for their edible flower buds, the thick stalks of the cardoon are the tasty part of this plant.
-You can harvest them in the fall by cutting the stalks at soil level.
-As Sunset magazine suggests, you can boil the stems, or sizzle them in butter and oil.
+Cardoons are striking perennial plants in the aster family, related to artichokes.
+Their gray-green foliage makes them excellent for low-maintenance landscaping beds.
+They thrive in full sun, require minimal water, and tolerate rocky or clay soil—ideal for the Northwest.
+Growing about 5 feet tall, cardoons produce large purple, thistle-like flowers.
+Unlike artichokes, prized for their flower buds, the edible part of cardoons is their thick stalks, which you can harvest in the fall by cutting them at soil level.
+You can boil the stalks or sauté them in butter and oil.

 Rhubarb.
 Photo by Ecoyards.